TEXT OR CALL US (786) 808-1059

 Will Uber and Lyft work on race day?

 They’re technically available but unreliable on race day.
 Surge pricing, driver cancellations, and post-race wait times of 45–90+ minutes are common.
+With Sunday thunderstorms in the 2026 forecast, those numbers could spike further.
 A pre-booked private transfer eliminates all of that uncertainty.

 Do you offer transportation to F1 side events and after-parties?